lazerous42/Ascension-of-the-Technomancer/README.md

 Good luck friend.

 ChangeLog
+-- Version 3.8.3
+- BUGFIX: GregTech unification was causing Ars Magica 2 blue topaz and Thaumium blocks not to be craftable because the compressor was only returning the GT variant
 -- Version 3.8.2
 - BUGFIX: Corrected aura cascade vortex infusion crafting recipes of Ars Magica 2 runes.
 Recipes cannot differ by aura color alone
 -- Version 3.8.1